EyeOfCode/example-go-gin/README.md

 ## how to use

 - run $docker-compose up -d --build (init project or db)
-- run app $go run cmd/app/main.go or use $dogo (dogo is build and compiler follow code change)
+- run app $go run cmd/app/main.go or use $air (air is build and compiler follow code change)

 ## TODO